Ergolifts/Flask-application/README.md

 # Flask-application
-This is server site code for golden ratio app.
+This is server side code for golden ratio app.